jilavsky/SAXS_IgorCodeDocs/docs/source/CommonIssues.rst

    :align: center
    :width: 220px

-Here is what you should see (again, Windows 10 - Windows 7 and 8 are similar).
+Here is what you should see (again, Windows 10; Windows 7 and 8 are slightly differnet and call teh setting *DPI*).
 Note the slider is moved to higher than 100% setting.

 .. image:: media/W10HighDPISet.jpg